 He also worked in television, co-starring with Helen Chapman in a sitcom entitled Jackson and Jill (1949).
 In 1950, he also worked alongside his father, the star of a popular cop series, Rocky King, Private Detective.

 After moving to Ajijic, Karns soon began to exhibit and sell his art at local shows.
-In December 1974, for example, one of his paintings was auctioned in a charity fund-raiser organized at the San Antonio Tlayacapan home of Frank and Rowene Kirkpatrick, alongside works by Rowene Kirkpatrick, Sidney Schwartzman and Antonio Santibañez.
+In December 1974, for example, one of his paintings was auctioned in a charity fund-raiser organized at the San Antonio Tlayacapan home of Frank and Rowena Kirkpatrick, alongside works by Rowena Kirkpatrick, Sidney Schwartzman and Antonio Santibañez.

 In March the following year Karns joined Gail Michaels and Synnove Shaffer (Pettersen) for a three-person show at the Villa Montecarlo in Chapala.